GoogleCloudPlatform/container-agent/README.md

 ### Google Cloud Platform

-Container-optimized including `container-agent` are available for Google Compute Engine.
+Container-optimized images including `container-agent` are available for Google Compute Engine.

 You can list available versions using:
 ```